Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "I hear ya," Kevin reassured her.
 "But they do make *bitchin'* headphones these days, kids.
 An’ it probably won’t pay off so well if the hosts don’t like you.
 There’s other folks here besides Levaughn, and for most of them it’s home."

-"That’s...yeah.
+"That’s... yeah.
 Okay.
 We could be better guests, I guess," Julian acknowledged.

 "Sure as shit make *my* life easier," Kevin said, then remembered Levaughn’s unerring instinct for making a useful nuisance of himself. "...probably," he corrected himself.